-9 Ways to Turn a Trip into a Total Disaster
+9 Easy Ways to Turn a Trip into a Total Disaster

-1. Don’t get PreCheck
+1. Don’t get PreCheck for security

 This is perfect for people who like standing in long, long lines.
 If that’s not you, here’s a simple step-by-step guide to sign up for PreCheck.
 This TSA program only costs $85 for five years and kids under 12 are included free.
-PreCheck and its international cousin Global Entry are useful year-round but are especially handy during the holidays.
+PreCheck and its international cousin Global Entry are useful year-round but are especially handy during holidays.

 2. Pack a big bag

 Many airlines charge $60 roundtrip for a big checked-bag which we find rather disastrous since you could use the money for something a lot more fun like a good meal in a great restaurant.
 So pack a carry-on bag which is free on many airlines, with a few exceptions like Spirit and Frontier which charge for all bags.
 But, even if you must pay for a carry-on, it’s worth it because airlines can’t lose a bag that travels by your side.
 But what if you must bring a big bag and it goes missing?
 Sure seems like that would turn your trip into a total disaster – but hang on! – here’s what to do when your bag is lost.

 Warning: If you toss out your receipts, you may have trouble filling out a claim form with the airline if your flight is delayed or cancelled or bags get lost.
 Airlines insist all claims be documented and that can include bag tags, boarding passes, receipts for toiletries and more.
 Stick this paperwork in a side pocket of your bag and toss only after successful completion of your trip.
 Tip: If you keep these docs on your phone, consider making paper copies, too; phones sometimes die, and people have been known to delete things by mistake.